 The Maryland Shared Open Access Repository (MD-SOAR) is an Institutional Repository for 11 members of the University System of Maryland and Affiliated Institutions (USMAI), an existing consortial partner of the University Libraries.
 We provide this application as a hosted service along with development services including maintenance upgrades, institutional customization, and add-on features.
 To provide this service we leverage our development and hosting expertise with the Digital Repository at the University of Maryland (DRUM), our own Institutional Repository, which uses the same DSpace open source software.
 The project began as a two-year pilot which transitioned to an ongoing service.

 Reciprocal Borrowing is an open source application we have built locally and are hosting on behalf of the Big Ten Academic Alliance (BTAA).
 The application supports the reciprocal borrowing privileges to current faculty, emeritus faculty, students, and staff between BTAA member libraries.
 To provide this service we leverage our experience developing applications using the Ruby on Rails web framework and Shibboleth federated identity management.

-We are in the middle of a three year pilot project in which we are partnering with a local broadcasting company to explore creation of cost-effective and scalable services to manage discovery and preservation of digital assets generated by broadcasting organizations.
-As a first step we setup an automated content transfer system for their born-digital materials and have now set up an instance of the Avalon Media System for access to their digital content.
+We are in the middle of a three-year pilot project in which we are partnering with a local broadcasting company to explore the creation of cost-effective and scalable services to manage discovery and preservation of digital assets generated by broadcasting organizations.
+As a first step, we set up an automated content transfer system for their born-digital materials and have now set up an instance of the Avalon Media System for access to their digital content.
 We are currently exploring scalability and market viability for a potential commercial spinoff as well as novel services such as automated transcription and full-text search of their audio content.